emberjs/rfcs/0278-template-only-components.md

 Alternatively, we can make this opt-in per template using a pragma or magic comment.
-However, this would be needed for a lot of templates and become very noisy, and the alternative strategry proposed here (by keeping around the `Ember.Component` JavaScript file as needed) would be able to accomplish the same goal with less noise.
+However, this would be needed for a lot of templates and become very noisy, and the alternative strategy proposed here (by keeping around the `Ember.Component` JavaScript file as needed) would be able to accomplish the same goal with less noise.